Misdemeanors are criminal offenses which generally result in less than a year of jail time.

 For this reason, it’s important to contact a lawyer as soon as possible if you’ve been charged with a misdemeanor.

-In this article, we’ll go over each of the five different misdemeanor classes in Virginia.
+In this article, we’ll go over each of the four different misdemeanor classes in Virginia.

 We’ll also discuss the penalties you can expect if you’re charged with a misdemeanor from one of these classes.